- Here is the Iowa counties and abbreviations list

 Scores attributed to any amateur radio club will be credited toward that club.
-All clubs with two or more credited scores will be included in an overall ranking of those scores with a certificate awarded to the club with the highest score.
+All clubs with three or more credited scores will be included in an overall ranking of those scores with a certificate awarded to the club with the highest score.

 - The Iowa QSO Party is included in the State QSO Party Challenge http://stateqsoparty.com/.